nikunjsingh93/react-liquid-photos/README.md

   nikunjsingh/liquid-photos:latest
 ```

+## If your files are 200,000+ items first Indexing can take upto 10 minutues, Check Docker logs and wait for [index] done: 234,895 files in 694.5s before going to the WEB UI

 ## Notes

 - On first run, if no admin exists, a default admin is created from `ADMIN_USER`/`ADMIN_PASS`.
 That specific admin cannot be deleted.